Administrative Division: Communications and Records

 Staffed 24 hours a day, 7 days a week, Communications Specialists answer all calls for service and “dispatch” the resources and personnel necessary to investigate crimes, mitigate life-threatening events and protect the community.
 Communications Center personnel also provide support services for the responding agencies, record times, process paperwork, and coordinate with outside agencies for additional resources that may be needed.

 Bedford Communications monitors 2 dedicated 9-1-1 lines, multiple business lines and radio frequencies and provides back-up Communications and Dispatch for other area centers in the event their communication capabilities are lost.
 If a criminal event, medical emergency or fire is in progress (any event in which there is a threat to life, community, or property), dial 9-1-1.
 These calls are routed through the NH Emergency 9-1-1 Centers then directly to our communications center for dispatch.
 If an event is non-emergent, with no threat to life, community or property, call our business line at 472-5113.
 Follow the prompt for Communications, where you will be directed to a communication specialist who will process your call.
 If you have a general, non-emergent question or concern that does not require immediate

 attention, consider sending an email to firstname.lastname@example.org.
 This email will be answered and responded to in a timely fashion.
 EMAIL SHOULD NOT BE USED IN THE EVENT OF A LIFE-THREATENING EMERGENCY UNLESS IT IS YOUR ONLY MEANS OF COMMUNICATION.
-Phone calls allow us to monitor an on-going situation and update responders who are en route to assist you.
+Phone calls allow us to monitor an on-going situation and update responders who are responding to assist you.

 The Records Division serves to provide access to Bedford Police Department generated records.
 These records consist of accidents, closed case arrests, incidents (burglary/theft/vandalism, etc.), dispatch logs, and other miscellaneous case reports.
 Utmost care is taken to ensure that these records are maintained and disbursed appropriately according to Department policy and any applicable laws.
 This division also processes pistol license applications, RSA 91-A (Right to Know) requests, and parking tickets.

 Requests for reports cannot be taken over the phone.
-The public can request closed/approved reports that they were involved in by using the Report Request Form (available under the Forms tab or by picking up the form in the lobby).
-They can be mailed, faxed, or dropped off in person at the PD at any hour of the day.
+The public can request closed/approved reports that they were involved in by using the Records Request Form (available under the Forms tab or by picking up the form in the lobby).
+They can be mailed in or dropped off in person at the PD at any hour of the day.
 Due to the volume of report requests, these reports are not available “on-demand”.
 Every effort is

 If you were involved in an accident and need a copy of the report, be sure to provide your insurance company with the accident report number that was provided to you at the accident scene by the Officer.
 Your insurance company will request the report on your behalf.
 If you wish to have your own copy, then you can request it as described above.
 If you are only looking for the information for the parties involved in the accident, you may come to the station and request the Operator Information Sheet for the accident.
 Please be sure to bring your ID with you.
 There is no charge for this document.